neurofractal/MEG_preprocessing/README.md

 ##General Stages to Processing:

-This is run using the script
+This is run using the script preprocessing_elektra_FT_MASTER.m .
+This IS NOT a function.
+I find it better to run preprcessing as script for more control.
+Using the script is expained in the document Preprocessing rs_script_runthrough.docx.

 1. Maxfilter (tSSS with .9 correlation) + movement visualisation (see above)
 2. Load data into Fieldtrip & apply filters